 But other utilities, including some with much larger rollouts, are not getting full value from the devices, according to ACEEE.
-Southern California Edison has more than 5 million smart meters on its system, but only reported using them to offer TOU rates.
-Florida Power & Light (FPL) also has more than 5 million meters installed, but likewise only offers time-varying rates.
+Florida Power & Light (FPL) has more than 5 million meters installed, but likewise only offers time-varying rates.

 But there are use cases for AMI beyond energy efficiency, and FPL spokesperson Tyler Mauldin said the devices are returning dividends for customers.

 "We have been using innovative technology for years to deliver reliable and affordable energy to our customers," Mauldin told Utility Dive.
 "We were among the first movers of smart meters and smart grid technology more than 10 years ago, and it is something we continue to look into."

 In particular, FPL has used smart meters to assist with rapid service restoration during hurricanes, and has seen service reliability grow 30% in the past decade.

 "It is definitely paying off for our customers," Mauldin said.